leahtsdudley/testing/kq_epic_post.md

 3. Be careful with your feature flags.
 When we were troubleshooting the dual writing bugs, we opened a pull request to implement a new pathway while also removing the old way.
 On the surface that seemed like an efficient way to do it, but what we didn't consider was that the two ways were controlled by different feature flags.
 So there was a gap between when the old one was turned off and the new one was fully ramped up.
 This was a contributing factor to our record mismatches.

 Additionally, this project generated some open questions for future development.
-1. Currently, the queries section of a service's scorecard only passes if there are no killed/slow queries.
+1. The queries section of a service's scorecard only passes if there are no killed/slow queries.
 Even one causes it to fail.
-Is there a way that we can make this more granular to better estimate impact and priority?
+Is there a way that we can make this more granular to better estimate impact and priority?[^5]
-2. Finding and verifying database records was difficult and left us with low confidence.
+2. When attempting to verify the success of our transitions, we struggled to determine gain confidence as each source returned different results.
 Is there a better way to identify which source to use, how, and when?
 3. Transitions can be tricky and we encountered several setbacks.
 How can we improve this process to allow for better troubleshooting?

 ---
 This was a major effort and included collaboration from many people and teams.
 Thank you to @jankoszewski, @another-mattr, @blakewilliams, @arthurschreiber, @hasan-dot, @ekroon, @christianlang, @derekprior, @elenatanasoiu, `@danhodos`, `@rufo`, and `@dzader`! (_am I missing anyone?_)

-[^1]: If you want to see the full journey, you can follow along [here](https://github.com/github/mysql-database-usage/issues/1473#issuecomment-2539459465).
+[^1]: The full journey is outlined [here](https://github.com/github/mysql-database-usage/issues/1473#issuecomment-2539459465).
 [^2]: https://github.com/github/pull-requests/issues/15675#issuecomment-2640038704
 [^3]: https://github.com/github/github/pull/348838
 [^4]: This pattern is generally preferred over callbacks to prevent long-running transactions and lock contention; https://github.com/github/github/pull/361425
+[^5]: There is [a discussion](https://docs.google.com/document/d/1BS1ZvCJ5k7vp73XlKj_Rh5XOxd7eYkpxpPW2AZIZWDM) open about this.